Entrepreneurial Fellowship Winner Targets Mobile Meme Market

 “I really want this project to be successful.”

-Lopez is the fourth student to earn the Entrepreneurial Fellowship.
+Lopez is the fourth student to earn the Entrepreneurial Fellowship, which was established with funding support from alumnus Marc Talluto '94.
 Previous winners include Claudia Richman ’19 for her lacrosse-themed apparel, Cameron Loyet ’18 for his company Honey Moon Chocolates, and Tim Leiser ’16 for developing an app to help nonprofits track volunteer hours.

 Applications for the next round of funding for the Entrepreneurial Fellowship are due Feb.
 26, 2018 and are available online: www.iwu.edu/business/entrepreneurial-fellowship.html.